opensearch-project/documentation-website/_dashboards/visualize/gantt.md

 1. In the visualizations menu, choose **Create visualization** and **Gantt Chart**.
 1. Choose a source for the chart (e.g. some log data).
 1. Under **Metrics**, choose **Event**.
 For log data, each log is an event.
 1. Select the **Start Time** and **Duration** fields from your data set.
-The start time is the timestamp for the begining of an event.
+The start time is the timestamp for the beginning of an event.
 The duration is the amount of time to add to the start time.
 1. Under **Results**, choose the number of events to display on the chart.
 Gantt charts sequence events from earliest to latest based on start time.
 1. Choose **Panel settings** to adjust axis labels, time format, and colors.
 1. Choose **Update**.